Breath Work with a Willing Student

 “I’m okay.
 Feels kind of settled.
 Kind of gentle.
 I feel a lot more present.”

-I observed a smile come to my face.
+I smiled.
 “That’s what I do to manage my heartache.
 The Buddhists would say that what you feel is compassion.
 A Course in Miracles might very well say you have experienced atonement.
 I have a Christian mystic friend who would say you just experienced grace.
 As for me, I call it releasing, though some would be more comfortable with the idea of letting go, or even forgiveness.”

 “I would say you have been re-embodied.
 Welcome back.”